HL7/fhircast-docs/input/pagecontent/2-5-EventNotification.md

 ### Event Notification Response

 The subscriber SHALL respond to the event notification with an appropriate HTTP status code.
 In the case of a successful notification, the subscriber SHALL respond with any of the response codes indicated below:
+HTTP 200 (OK) or 202 (Accepted) response code to indicate a success; otherwise, the subscriber SHALL respond with an HTTP error status code.

 Code  |        | Description
 --- | ---      | ---